QUASI-DEV/www/md/faq.md

 ### What exactly is the "Ethereum Computer"?

-The "Ethereum Computer" is the tentative name for a consumer product Slock.it GmbH hopes to develop on behalf of the DAO.
+The "Ethereum Computer" is the tentative name for a consumer product Slock.it UG hopes to develop on behalf of the DAO.
 The Ethereum computer is a tiny, preinstalled, preconfigured home server running an  Ethereum node optimized for the IoT.

 - It’s a secure Slock gateway between the web & web3 to your home or small office IoT, communicating wirelessly with your smart objects.
 - It’s the easiest way to browse exciting new [decentralised applications](http://dapps.ethercasts.com/), including Mist.